Patrick Head: 1980s

+In 1988, Head briefly tried his luck at actually racing.
+He made an appearance in the Celebrity Car in the inaugural Honda CR-X Challenge.

 1990s

-In 1990 Williams hired Adrian Newey, recently sacked as technical director of Leyton House Racing.
+In 1990, Williams hired Adrian Newey, recently sacked as technical director of Leyton House Racing.
 The two engineers rapidly formed the outstanding design partnership of the 1990s with Head/Newey cars achieving a level of dominance never seen before, and not repeated until the Ferrari/Schumacher era a decade later.
-In a seven-year period between 1991 and 1997, Williams had fifty-nine race wins, won five constructors titles, and four different drivers won world championships.
-However, Newey also had ambitions to succeed to technical director, but this was blocked as Head was a founder and shareholder of the team.
-With Williams securing both the drivers and constructors titles in 1996, McLaren managed to lure Newey away though he was forced to take gardening leave for the 1997 season.
+In a seven-year period between 1991 and 1997, Williams had fifty-nine race wins, won five constructors' titles, and four different drivers won world championships.
+Newey also had ambitions to succeed to technical director; this was blocked as Head was a founder and shareholder of the team.
+With Williams securing both the drivers' and constructors' titles in 1996, McLaren managed to lure Newey away, although he was forced to take gardening leave for the 1997 season.

 2000s

 Since the departure of Newey, Williams often appeared a spent force, able to win occasionally, but unable to mount a consistent challenge.
-During the dominant Ferrari/Schumacher period from 2000–04, Williams managed to finish runner-up in the constructors championship in 2002 and 2003, and 2003 was the closest that one of their drivers, Juan Pablo Montoya, got to the world title.
+During the dominant Ferrari/Schumacher period from 2000–2004, Williams managed to finish runner-up in the constructors' championship in 2002 and 2003, and 2003 was the closest that one of their drivers, Juan Pablo Montoya, got to the world title.

 In 2004, Head moved to the position of Director of Engineering, as Sam Michael became Technical Director.
 After Head's move, Williams's decline continued and following Montoya's win at the 2004 Brazilian Grand Prix, they entered a lengthy period without a Grand Prix victory ended by Pastor Maldonado winning the 2012 Spanish Grand Prix.

 2010s

 In 2012, Head resigned from his position in the Williams team.
 He continued his involvement in Williams Hybrid Power Limited until it was sold to GKN in April 2014.
-In 2015, he received a Knighthood for his services to motorsport.

-In March 2019, Head returned to Williams Racing for the first time in eight years.
-He returned in a consultancy role.
+In 2015, he received a knighthood for his services to motorsport.
+In March 2019, Head returned to Williams Racing for the first time in eight years in a consultancy role.